ianrhamilton/fastlane-plugin-saucectl/install.md

 ---

 # Install Sauce Labs toolkit
-Install Sauce Labs framework agnostic test orchestrator saucectl to execute Espresso and XCUITest tests
+Install Sauce Labs framework agnostic test orchestrator saucectl to execute Espresso and XCUITest tests.
+The latest version of the saucectl binary will be downloaded, however you can also specify the version (tag) of the version you wish to install.
+For a complete list of versions [see](tags).

 # Help
 Information and help for the `install_saucectl` action can be printed out by executed the following command: